pcantrell/swift-evolution/proposals/XXXX-unwrap-or-die.md

 ## Motivation

 "Unwrap or Die" has been widely adopted in the Swift community.
 This approach provides a best practices approach that establishes informative run-time diagnostics with compiler-checked rationales (the rhs is mandatory).
-Requiring a string on the rhs rather than relying on comments conveys the reason why the value cannot be nil from source to the console should the underlying guarantee fail at runtime.
+Relying solely on comments only conveys in the source code itself the reason why the developer thinks the value cannot be nil.
+Requiring a string on the rhs of `!!` provides useful information all the way from source to the console should the underlying guarantee fail at runtime.
 This produces "better" failures with explicit explanations.
 If you’re going to write a comment, why not make that comment useful for debugging at the same time?

 ### The Naive User / Fixit Problem